apparebit/demicode/README.md

 ## Versions

+  - **v1.1.0** (2023/10/17):
+      - Improve terminal intput/output, notably by `--incrementally`/`-i`
+        displaying character blots, which is significantly slower but allows for measuring the size of blots.
+      - Fix crashing bug in path handling for mirrored CLDR files.
+      - Make internal handling of UCD data more uniform, with an eye towards evolving demicode's UCD abstractions into a more generally useful library.
+      - Switch from mypy to pyright, address pyright's improved diagnostics, integrate type checking into `runtest.py`, and improve test script output.
   - **v1.0.0** (2023/09/19):
       - Support grapheme cluster segmentation according to Unicode 15.1 and 15.0.
       - Tabulate bit size of Unicode properties, alternative groups of required